akhil-arun/Snake-Game/README.md

-# snake
+# Snake

-# The world-reknown snake game developed using turtle python library
+ The world-reknown snake game developed using turtle python library